 Seabourn Odyssey excels at creating a comfortable and relaxing environment across her 11 elegant decks.
 Light woods, subtle colours and rich soft furnishings lend themselves to the contemporary and calming atmosphere on board the ship.
-This luxury cruise ships beckon you to travel beyond the bounds of the imagination.
+This luxury cruise ship beckons you to travel beyond the bounds of the imagination.
 On board Seabourn, every desire is met promptly and with a welcoming smile.
-Whether it's a warm blanket and a cup of gourmet hot chocolate as you drift on a small ship cruise along the Fjords or a relaxing neck massage poolside, you'll feel that you're a member of a very exclusive club when sailing on this luxury cruise ships
+Whether it's a warm blanket and a cup of gourmet hot chocolate as you drift on a small ship cruise along the Fjords or a relaxing neck massage poolside, you'll feel that you're a member of a very exclusive club when sailing on this luxury cruise ship

 • International Flights from the UK based on Economy

 • 14-nights - All Inclusive on Seabourn Odyssey in an Oceanview Suite